 Explores the ways membership in a cultural group affects the counseling process for the client and for the counselor.
 Encourages increased levels of intercultural sensitivity and skills; develops a plan to increase abilities in cross-cultural counseling situations.
 Focuses on factors affecting major ethnic minorities in the U.S. including, African Americans, Asian groups, Latinos and Native Americans.
 Addresses factors affecting other minority groups, such as gays and lesbians and the elderly.
 Students will complete a cultural assessment that meets Oregon Administrative Rule (OAR) requirements.
-F, W, Sp
+F, Sp

-HS214 Advanced Interviewing and Counseling Skills
+HS214 Advanced Interviewing and Counseling Skills 3 class hrs/wk, 3 cr.

 Second of a two-course sequence designed to introduce intentional interviewing.
 Focuses on developing advanced skills and strategies with significant opportunity for hands-on practice.
 Prerequisite: HS155 or consent of instructor.
 Concurrent enrollment in HS284-288 is highly recommended.
-F
+F class hrs/wk, 3 cr.